What is a Social Insurance Number (SIN)?

 A Study Permit is what allows foreign nationals to study in Canada.
 If you are an international student then the chances are you have a Study Permit.
 You should be a student at a Designated Learning Institution (DLI) to have a Study Permit.

-Can I be a Faber Worker with a study permit?
+Can I find work through Faber Work with a study permit?

 - You have a study permit that says you can work off-campus